 We believe that the continued degradation of the ocean could reduce companies' ability to generate value for investors in the long term.
 Companies should therefore understand the impact of their operations on the long-term sustainability of the ocean.
 Companies may, depending on their operational practices and geographical and sectoral exposure, face physical risks from degraded or over-exploited resources, limited access to markets, legal and regulatory risks following increased attention to ocean issues, and reputational risks.
-Companies may at the same time find business opportunities, either through new and sustainable uses of the ocean space and resources, or by providing solutions to oceanrelated challenges.
+Companies may at the same time find business opportunities, either through new and sustainable uses of the ocean space and resources, or by providing solutions to ocean-related challenges.

 We wish to support companies as they develop their strategy towards more sustainable business operations, and these expectations provide high-level guidance.
 We recognise that current market practices are fragmented and evolving.
-However, companies should respect international agreements such as the UN Convention on the Law of the Sea, and be guided by the UN Sustainable Development Goal 14.
-We support the further development of business standards and principles which contribute to improved market practices and a level playing field for companies as they approach ocean sustainability.
+However, companies should respect international agreements such as the UN Convention on the Law of the Sea, and be guided by UN Sustainable Development Goal 14 (Life Below Water).
+We support the further development of business standards and principles, such as the UN Global Compact Sustainable Ocean Principles, which contribute to improved market practices and a level playing field for companies as they approach ocean sustainability.

-As investors, we expect companies to be transparent about the topics raised in this document.
-We use such information to identify how ocean-related risks and opportunities may affect companies' performance and prospects, and to assess whether company boards and management are taking steps to manage relevant issues.
+As an investor, we expect companies to be transparent about the topics raised in this document.
+For selected companies, we use such information to assess their ocean-related exposure, management and performance.